You could say that being a CEO has its perks – which, of course, is quite an understatement.

-One of the richest men in the world, Jeff Bezos began his journey selling books online from his garage in Seattle.
-From then, he’s expanded to having one of the top online retailers in the world; Amazon.
-He also dabbles in many other ventures, including; his aerospace company Blue Origin and purchasing the Washington Post in 2013.
-He is big on philanthropy and giving back to the community, In 2012, he donated $2.5 million to defend gay marriage in Washington.
+He also dabbles in many other ventures, including his aerospace company Blue Origin and the Washington Post which he purchased in 2013.
+Bezos is big on philanthropy and giving back to the community, too – in 2012, he donated $2.5 million (£1.9 million) to defend same-sex marriage in Washington.

-Which CEO’s story has inspired you the most?
-Leave a comment in the section box below to let us know…
+Which CEO’s story inspired you the most?
+Let us know in the comments section below!

 This article was originally published in September 2017.
 It was written in collaboration with Joanna Zambas.